cxxpods/cxxpods/README.md

 ![logo](art/logo.png)

-# c-unit
+# cxxpods

-CUnit is the answer to c/c++ dependency management in the CMake world.
+CXXPods is the answer to c/c++ dependency management in the CMake world.
 It comes as an amalgamation of other attempts including awesome projects like mason, hunter & conan.